Looking for a together partner, and a partner who is together already.

 Perhaps not everyone radiates at the same intensity.
-If you are a highly joyous person, like myself, perhaps anything less will be painful and disconnecting.
+If you are a highly joyous person, like me, perhaps anything less will be painful and disconnecting.
 I know that I seek joy above all else in my next relationship.
 I will settle for nothing less.

 All the tumbles in life and we all deal with setbacks and interruptions in our own ways.
 If there is drama in our lives we can either respond with more drama, or urgency, or we can pause and reevaluate.
 I am a slowdown and observe what’s going on type.
 When the drama hits from outside my life, I do my best not to respond in kind with more drama.
 I have always scored very low on the “sense of urgency” scale.
 It’s one of the things, I think that drove my then-wife crazy.
 She always felt she was the only one responding with the appropriate action.

 But I’m not looking for any more drama or urgency in my life.
 The world brings out enough of that in our lives without us contributing to the frenetic pace.
 Calm centering is one of my superpowers.

 I’m almost always hopeful and joyous about this new journey.
 As a single dad, I have more time and more complications than when I was married.